chrisoyuga/Get_Devices_Info/README.md

 # Get_Devices_Info
-This script demostrate using SSH via Paramiko to get vrf information from two routers and  print it to the screen.
+This script demostrates using SSH via Paramiko to get vrf information from two routers and  print it to the screen.